Welcome to PSS 101 Course

 - Module 9: Medical products quality assurance at the global and country levels

 Participants who complete the course should be able to:

 - Identify what a country pharmaceutical system is, how it relates to the supply chain system, and how it impacts the broader health system (in terms of service quality, coverage equity, and financial protection/resource optimization) as well as improved health outcomes.

-- Demonstrate how the Pharmaceutical Systems Strengthening approach can lead to more sustainable improvements in medicines access and use and contribute to achieve expected health outcomes.
+- Demonstrate how USAID’s pharmaceutical systems strengthening approach can lead to more sustainable improvements in medicines access and appropriate use to achieve expected health outcomes.

-- Explain how the process of analysis of a problem can be better understood by looking at the underlying factors contributing to the problem, and how those factors may be linked to one or more pharmaceutical system and/or health system function.
+- Explain how the problem can be better understood by looking at the underlying factors contributing to the problem, and how those factors may be linked to one or more pharmaceutical system and/or health system function.

-- Compare alternative strategies for interventions among those that have been proven to be effective to counter problems of the pharmaceutical systems in similar contexts, taking into account the local situation, political and regulatory considerations, feasibility of implementation, and the resources available.
+- Compare alternative strategies for interventions to counter problems of the pharmaceutical systems in similar contexts, taking into account the local situation, political and regulatory considerations, feasibility of implementation, and the resources available.